Governors

 Contact the governors: jhtgovernors@gmail.com

-- Rosy Bowling (Co-Opted Governor, SEND and PP Lead Governor)
+- Rosy Bowling (Co-Opted Governor, SEND and PP Lead Governor, Health and Safety Lead Governor)

 - Sarah Bradford (Co-opted Governor)

-- Anna Bowden (Co-Opted Governor, Head of Teaching and Learning Tetsworth School)
+- Sarah Spencer (Co-Opted Governor, Head of Teaching and Learning Tetsworth School)

 - Rachel Caseby (Co-Opted Governor, Co-Chair and Early Years Lead Governor)